jrihon/thesis/chapters/05_chapter/05_futureperspective.typ

 I am certain we can stil unearth some mathematical concepts and apply them for the objective classification of nucleic acid structures.
 I could consider researching this as a future hobby instead of taking up golf, when I retire.

+=== Potential Research Outcomes

+While the research carried out during this thesis has a strictly fundamental nature, it is very well applicable to problems in R&D research.

++ Predictions of nucleic acid structures.
+It has been made evident in this thesis that it is a definite possibility to approximate - or even solve - NA models.
+  - We want to highlight the importance of experimental validation and emphasise that, although extremely useful, this data does not require to be of an atomistic nature.
+Validation can also be inferred through physicochemical methods like Circular Dichroism studies or understanding the affinity properties through mutational scans.
+  - Creating a force field for linker- or nucleobase-modified chemistries requires less intensive protocols to solve for the correct parameters.
+With the studies performed for this thesis, we attempted to push the boundaries of backbone modifications with respect to accounting for the theoretical transition states of sugar puckering.

++ The research on melting temperatures of nucleic acid duplexes through _in silico_ means.
+With modelled structures at hand, we can use them for further studies on the binding energy of the strands.
+  - A great attempt has been made about a decade ago, using Molecular Mechanics to predict melting temperatures of DNA homoduplexes through MMGBSA and MMPBSA methods - two methods used to estimate potential binding energy #mcite(("Lomzov2015melt"), biblio).
+Upon inquiring, it was clarified that all simulation trajectories ran for a whole microsecond in order for the output of the energy estimates to correlate well with the given nearest neighbour parameters.
+For reference, a single model would take days to run on a standard GPU.
+A caveat I learned it that neither methodologies were ever validated on nucleic acid structures, but were meant for drug design purposes.
+  - A more promising line of research is that of Local Energy Decompositions, used in Quantum Mechanic studies.
+The core idea is that we can extract to pairwise energy contribution of every component in a model - the basepairs - and map this information to return a total energy value of a system.
+This can then be converted to the melting temperature of a duplex #mcite(("Schneider2016LED", "Kruse2018stack", "Hopfinger2020NN", "Altun2021bppredict"), biblio).
+This methodology requires heavy computational duty suited for a supercomputer.

++ The _in silico_ design of synthetic nucleic acids and XNA enzymes.
+  - On one hand, we can perform docking studies with the produced models on NA processing enzymes, to see how the synthetic variants interact with the native enzymes.
+This would allow a rational approach to mutagenesis studies where we can target specific residues and get a realtime view of its effects for _Directed Evolution_ purposes.
+The goal would be to accodomate the new chemistry to artificial enzymes for SELEX or xenobiology.
+  - On the other hand, figuring out a way to predict properties like orthogonality would expedite and substantiate the applicability of a synthetic chemistry.
+Such properties would substantiate the utility of a chemistry even before going into the laboratory to synthesise it.
+//  - One prominent outcome is the combination of the two previous points.
+Predicting the structure of chimeric duplexes - where the two complementary strands are composed of a different chemistry - could determine if a designed XNA type were orthogonal.
+Research could be seriously expedited through these computational methods.
+Predicting such properties allows us to characterise key points that we can then exploit with specific pharmaceutical applications in mind.

+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+//
+#pagebreak()